Sombre Yemen parade takes place after huge bomb attack

 Yemeni troops had closed in on the southern militant-held town of Jaar on Sunday, part of a new U.S.-backed offensive launched this month to regain control of territory and towns seized by Ansar al-Sharia.

+A U.S. military trainer was seriously wounded in an ambush on Sunday claimed by Ansar al-Sharia.

-(Additional reporting by Tom Finn and Layla Maghribi; Editing by Angus MacSwan)
+(Additional reporting by Tom Finn and Sami Aboudi; Writing by Angus MacSwan)